 Business plan & legal structure

 Auto shop business owners need to create an extensive business plan.
-The plan helps lay out the auto repair services to offer, how much capital to invest, and which type of target audience to market to.
+The plan helps think through the repair services to offer, how much capital to invest, and which type of target audience to market to.

 Licenses, permits, and certifications